About Navigation rules

 Use the Editor tab to specify the structure of the navigation defined for this navigation rule.
 Navigation is built as a hierarchy of nodes.
 Each node in the navigation rule represents an option that is presented within the user interfaces that include this navigation structure (for example, as a menu bar in an end user portal).

-- Navigation form - Completing the Pages & Classes tab
+- Navigation form - Completing the Pages and Classes tab

 Identify what is known about the class of each page that is referenced on the Node Editor tab.
 See How to Complete a Pages & Classes tab for basic instructions.